xARPES/xARPES/README.md

 ## pip

-It is highly recommended to set up a pristine virtual environment.
-First, ``python3-venv`` might have to be installed:
+It is highly recommended to set up a pristine Python virtual environment.
+First, the `venv` module might have to be installed:

 	sudo apt install python3-venv

-Afterwards, one can activate a virtual environment named ``<my_venv>`` using:
+Afterwards, one can activate a virtual environment named `<my_venv>` using:

 	python3 -m venv <my_venv>